VictorGranado/M.S.E.R-v2.0/README.md

 * LCD UI operates reliably.
 * ADC and I2C data update accurately.
 * Sensor switching via button works as intended.
+* The project is completely functional and works as expected.

 ---